Integrating your building with the surrounding environment is what we do best.

 Our civil engineers, working closely with our architectural designers, have produced many creative and artistic street-scapes for local and national clients.
 From commercial to educational site work to industrial and government road-related projects, we take a hands-on approach.
 We manage aspects such as preliminary and final design, permitting, utility coordination, right-of-way acquisitions, environmental assessments and remediation.

 ‘Bridging the Gaps’ Bridges

 FSB’s engineers have extensive experience not only designing new bridges, but also evaluating and renovating existing bridges in need of repair.
 Many of our projects are for repeat clients, such as the Oklahoma Department of Transportation.

 ‘Going with the flow’ Hydrology

-Surface water and groundwater both have complex cycles which greatly impact any construction site, and if not addressed properly, they can result in safety hazards.
-Our hydrology experts are responsible for drainage analysis, floodplain analysis, environmental impact evaluations, consulting and all other aspects of a project pertaining to water.
+Surface water and groundwater have complex cycles which greatly impact any construction site, resulting in safety hazards if not addressed properly.
+Our hydrology experts are responsible for drainage analysis, floodplain analysis, environmental impact evaluations, consulting and all other project aspects pertaining to water.
 They look at the issue from multiple perspectives, with the overall goal of ensuring safe, timely delivery of durable buildings and infrastructure, while minimizing environmental disruption.